twocentstudios/twocentstudios.github.com/_posts/2016-06-25-a-deep-dive-into-ios- messages-extensions.markdown

 Message Extensions have three basic interface points for Messages.app users:

-**Message summary display**: all users running iOS 10+ and macOS Sierra+ will see a template view of a message created by an extension regardless of whether they have that specific extension installed.
+**Message summary display**: all users running iOS 10+ and macOS Sierra+ will see a template view of a message created by an extension regardless of whether or not they have that specific extension installed.
 Users on previous versions will only receive the message's summary text and URL as two separate messages, but only if the URL has an http/https scheme.

 {% caption_img /images/messages-layout-template.png MSMessageTemplateLayout (courtesy of WWDC). %}